jmpreyes/cryptogui/README.md

 - [ ] Thinking of other improvements like:
   - [ ] Import from/export to files
   - [ ] Including/ignoring special characters
-  - [ ] Design pattern implementation (Strategy for algorithm selection and Singleton for frame instances?)
+  - [ x ] Design pattern implementation (Strategy for algorithm selection and Singleton for frame instances?)
   - [ ] and more!
 <br>
 !
 Looking forward to how this looks.
 More to come soon !